-Deer ticks have a two-year lifespan, and have three feeding stages: larva, nymph, and adult.
+Deer Ticks have a two-year lifespan, and have three feeding stages—larva, nymph, and adult.
 Eggs are laid in the spring, and in the summer they hatch into larvae no larger than the period at the end of this sentence.

-The larva molts and transforms into a nymph in the fall, but does not become active until the following May and remains active through July.
-It waits for a host to brush by then attaches itself and feeds for four or five days, engorging itself with blood until it is several times its original size.
+The larva molts and transforms into a nymph in the fall.
+The nymph doesn't become active until the following May, and it remains active through July.
+As in the larval stage, the nymph waits for a host to brush by so it can attach itself.

 Situations & Solutions